hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-to-generate-dscc-api-client-libraries-for-python-using-openapi-generator.md

 * All available endpoints of the DSCC resources, along with their HTTP headers, parameters, and the responses for each endpoint.
 * The syntax of the HTTP methods (GET, POST, UPDATE, DELETE) and path (relative path).
-* A more detail description of the content of each responses.
+* A more detailed description of the content of each response.

 ![](/img/examples-of-the-api-definition-end-points.png "Detail of a resource - host-initiator group")

-With this definition file (YAML or JSON), any one can generate client libraries into a selected programming language or scripts.
+With this definition file (YAML or JSON), anyone can generate client libraries into a selected programming language or scripts.
 With the client libraries, a user can use them to programmatically consume the capabilities of DSCC.
-Currently, there are many tools in the market which are capable to perform the conversion.
+Currently, there are many tools on the market that are capable to perform the conversion.
 The list of some of the well-known open-API converter tools are:

 * [OpenAPI generator](https://openapi-generator.tech/)
 * [Swagger Codegen](https://swagger.io/tools/swagger-codegen/)